bangbay/wp-user-avatar/readme.txt

 The function <code>get_wp_user_avatar()</code> will also fall back to <code>get_avatar()</code> if no WP User Avatar image is set.
 For this to work, "Show Avatars" must be checked in your Discussion settings.

 **Other Available Functions**

+= [avatar] shortcode =

+You can use the shortcode <code>[avatar]</code> in your posts.
+It will automatically detect the author of the post, or you can specify an author by username.
+You can specify a size or alignment, but they are optional.

+`[avatar user="admin" size="medium" align="left"]`

 = get_wp_user_avatar_src() =